puneetkpopli/clipbot_sshd/README.md

-# robot_sshd
+# clipbot_sshd
 This ROS project is a simple ssh daemon adapted from the sshd example bundled with libssh.
 It accepts connections from my <a href="https://github.com/static55/BotCtrl">BotCtrl</a> Android app and forwards the joystick input it receives to an Arduino as Twist messages via rosserial.
-The Arduino code will be made available shortly.
-Check <a href="https://github.com/static55">here</a>.
+The Arduino code is <a href="https://github.com/static55/clipbot_arduino">here</a>.

 # Installation